Anjalaprvn/AlgobizTask/README.md

 2. Modify `dashboard/views.py` to change business logic
 3. Edit templates in `dashboard/templates/` to change UI
 4. Update `dashboard/urls.py` to modify URL routing

-## Troubleshooting

-- If you encounter database errors, run `python manage.py makemigrations` followed by `python manage.py migrate`
-- If static files aren't loading properly, ensure you've run the development server correctly
-- For authentication issues, make sure to create a superuser account if needed

-## License

-This project is available for educational purposes.
-Feel free to modify and extend as needed.